ymyke/tessa/DEVSYMBOLSNOTES.md

   - Mention in release notes.
 - Add links to pdoc documentation to README and maybe toml file.
 - Check if it works w Python 3.7.x
+- Check if it works w fignal & strela
 - Merge
 - Release
 - Update fignal, strela/dev, strela/prod and make sure they work.